Category: Case Study (Page 1 of 2)

 • In response, the US has implemented a 104% tariff on all Chinese goods, which officially took effect today, Wednesday, April 9.

-While it remains to be seen whether a last-minute deal will be struck, if these tariffs go into effect as planned, they are expected to introduce significant friction into global ecommerce, logistics, and retail operations.
+While it remains to be seen whether a last-minute deal will be struck, if these tariffs go into effect as planned, they are expected to introduce significant friction into global ecommerce, logistics, and retail operations, influencing hiring signals in these industries.

 At PredictLeads, we’re looking into how this situation might influence two key areas where strategic shifts often show up first:

-• Job openings across ecommerce and logistics
+• Hiring signals across ecommerce and logistics

 • Technology adoption patterns, particularly around Shopify